-The University of Westminster in collaboration with children’s charity Shared Vision and children and care-leavers charity and theatre company Chickenshed, presents a crucial debate:
+The University of Westminster in collaboration with Shared Vision and children and care-leavers charity and theatre company Chickenshed, presents a crucial debate:

 Children lost in a fractured system: "A Courageous Conversation

-A keynote speech from Anne Longfield, Children’s Commissioner for England, will open the event followed by a panel discussion proposing that major change is needed for children and young people in how they are safeguarded and how they access services in England and Wales.
+This will be followed by a panel discussion, chaired by Tim Donovan, Political Editor BBC London News proposing that major change is needed for children and young people in how they are safeguarded and how they access services in England and Wales.
 The debate has arisen from the recognition that the multi-professional services and the many operating systems and structures for safeguarding children and young people are broken.
 They are unable to provide the landscape for the delivery of effective inter professional practice and encourage innovation.

 The debate tackles a difficult and sensitive subject, living up to the University of Westminster’s values – to lead courageous debate.

 It aims to ensure that the often lost ‘Voice of the Child’ is present and central to the whole conversation.
 This debate supports and feeds into the national and international campaign, #VOC, led by Shared Vision.

 The professional’s panel will be made up of:

 Dave Hill President of the Association of Directors of Children’s Services

 Simon Bailey Lead for National Chief’s Council on Children and Child Protection